certifaction/hinsign-cli/README.md

 #### Use Cases

-1. Create a signed e-prescription
+1. Create a signed E-Prescription

 	Option 1: Output as Data/URL